chmouel/chmouphotos/README.md

 It's probably not reusable as is yet, but you can inspire yourself by it if you move a Ghost website to a static config.

-Things should be pretty quick, if it isn't I probably would be adding static html caching...
+Things should be pretty quick, if it isn't I probably could add some simple HIT/MISS static html caching...

 ## Upload